fsantanna-no/ce0-old/README.md

     - The owner is a variable that lives in the stack and reaches the allocated value.
 2. When the owner goes out of scope, the allocated memory is automatically deallocated.
-3. An alias cannot escape or survive outside the scope of its owner.
+3. A pointer cannot escape or survive outside the scope of its owner.
 4. Ownership can be transferred in three ways:
     - Assigning the owner to another variable, which becomes the new owner (e.g. `new = old`).
     - Passing the owner to a function call argument, which becomes the new owner (e.g. `f(old)`).
     - Returning the owner from a function call to an assignee, which becomes the new owner (e.g. `new = f()`).
-5. Ownership cannot be transferred with an active alias in scope.
+5. Ownership cannot be transferred with an active pointer in scope.
 6. The original owner is invalidated after transferring its ownership.

 All rules are verified at compile time, i.e., there are no runtime checks or